neurodata/checklists/algorithms.md

-## Simulate and Real Analysis
+## Real Analysis

 Now run the algorithm with synthetic data in exactly the same format as our real inputs.
 Everything, down to the exact data structures used, should match the exact format of the real data.
 In this step, the researcher will think about how to best wrap their classes/methods so as to have as few moving parts as possible in the actual use of the algorithm.

-1. describe (as formally as you can) the synthetic simulation (this should merely be a change in sample size, dimensionality, and parameter values.
-1. plot synthetic raw data, exactly as you have for the real data to visually compare.
+I strongly recommend steps 2 & 3 below.

-1. write a function that calls the algorithm, accepting as inputs: (i) raw data and (ii) algorithmic parameters.
+1. Write a function that calls the algorithm, accepting as inputs: (i) raw data and (ii) algorithmic parameters.
-1. call function using synthetic data.
+1. Call function using synthetic data.
-1. generate plots to verify that the algorithm performs as expected on the synthetic data, using the same metrics & visualizations as for the toy data.
+1. Generate plots to verify that the algorithm performs as expected on the synthetic data, using the same metrics & visualizations that you will on the real data.
+2. Run *exact same code* on real data as ran on synthetic, generating estimates, qualitative and quantitative results.

-After the synthetic data step, the time to adapt to real data should be minutes, as theoretically the only thing that will need to be done is accepting the real data as input at this point.
-The rest should entirely be "plug and play" with the exact code used for the synthetic dataset:
+Note that after the synthetic data step, the time to adapt to real data should be minutes, as theoretically the only thing that will need to be done is accepting the real data as input at this point.
+The rest should entirely be "plug and play" with the exact code used for the synthetic dataset.

-6. run *exact same code* on real data as ran on synthetic, generating estimates, qualitative and quantitative results.

 Running algorithms is an art.  just because you can successfully reproduce somebody else's previous results, does *not* mean that you have mastered the art of running the algorithm.
 In particuar, all algorithms have a number of exposed or hidden parameters, including for example convergence criteria.
 By nature, authors of algorithms set default values of these appropriate for their applications, on their data and hardware.
 So, failure to achieve good results using standard methods on problems for which they "ought" to do well often reflects failure of mastery of the algorithm, rather than the algorithm itself.